A 67-Year-Old School Principal With $1.4 Million Discovers Her Pension Quietly Pushed Her Into IRMAA Tier Two Before She Filed for Medicare

 1. Roth conversions in the 60-to-64 window are the single biggest lever, and hers has closed.
 Anyone in their early 60s should treat the years between retirement and Medicare enrollment as the highest-leverage tax window of their life.
 Converting slices of a 403(b) to a Roth IRA while income is low removes future RMD pressure and shrinks the MAGI base that drives IRMAA permanently.
 Filling the 22% or 24% federal bracket is usually the sweet spot.

-2. Qualified Charitable Distributions starting at 70.5 are the cleanest tool she still has.
-Once she turns 70.5, she can direct up to the annual IRS limit from an IRA directly to charity.
+2. Qualified Charitable Distributions starting at age 70.5 are the cleanest tool she still has.
+Once she turns 70.5, she can direct up to $111,000 per year (the 2026 IRS limit, indexed for inflation) from an IRA directly to charity.
 QCDs count toward RMDs but never enter MAGI.
 For a charitably inclined retiree, this can pull her back under a bracket line without giving up needed income.
-A charity here generally means a qualified 501(c)(3) public charity, such as a church, university, hospital, food bank, animal shelter, or religious ministry.
+An eligible charity here means a qualified 501(c)(3) public charity, such as a church, university, hospital, food bank, animal shelter, or religious ministry.
 Donor-advised funds, private foundations, and supporting organizations generally do not qualify for QCD treatment.
-The transfer also has to move directly from the IRA custodian to the charity, not through her checking account
+The transfer must also move directly from the IRA custodian to the charity, not through her checking account.

 3. SSA-44 works only at the moment of retirement.
 Work stoppage is a qualifying life-changing event, and she could have filed Form SSA-44 in her enrollment year to ask Social Security to use a lower projected income instead of the two-year lookback.
-That door is now closed, but anyone retiring this year should file it before their first Medicare premium is set.
+That window has now closed, but anyone retiring this year should file the form before their first Medicare premium is set.
+Note that voluntary income moves, such as Roth conversions or RMDs, do not qualify as life-changing events under SSA rules.

 Trying to thread the needle on withdrawals by a few thousand dollars does not work.
 The cliff makes precision worthless.
 Stay clearly below a tier line or accept the surcharge and plan around it.